-Susan D. Bro is the mother of Heather Heyer, and the co-Founder of the Heather Heyer Foundation (HHF).
-Susan launched the foundation to carry on the legacy of her daughter, Heather, a paralegal for Miller Law Group.
-Heather was slain while standing up for social justice with her friends on August 12, 2017.
-Susan formed the foundation to help provide scholarships for students seeking degrees or certifications in careers that will work with social justice issues, such as paralegals, social workers, lawyers, educators, and other individuals who want to make positive social change.
+Susan Bro is the mother of Heather Heyer, and a Co-Founder of the Heather Heyer Foundation (HHF).
+Susan launched the foundation in memory of her daughter, Heather, a young paralegal with a strong sense of justice for all individuals.
+Heather was killedwhile standing up for social justice with her friends on August 12, 2017, in Charlottesville, Virginia.

 ALFRED A. WILSON

 Alfred A. Wilson is Executive Director and Co-Founder for the Heather Heyer Foundation.
 Alfred helped launch the foundation to honor his employee, co-worker, and friend, Heather, murdered August 12, 2017, while standing up for social justice.
 Alfred is a graduate of James Madison University with degrees in Political Science and Personnel Administration.
 He is a member of Omega Psi Phi Fraternity, Inc.